FREQUENTLY ASKED QUESTIONS

 Besides your contract with the state, what other qualifications and experience does your Administrative team have in this field?

-Our diverse team of professionals is comprised of former Health and Human Services employees with over 15 years of experience working with both children and adults with special needs.
-Specifically, our Case Manager earned her Bachelor's degree in Education from a local university and worked with Child Protective Services (CPS) for over 5 years.
+Our diverse team of professionals is comprised of former Health and Human Services employees with over 30 years combined experience working with both children and adults with special needs.
 Our Registered Nurse previously worked with an area Local Authority where she provided nursing services and supports for over 150 persons with IDD.
-The Quality Assurance Manager earned both her Bachelor's and Master's degrees in Criminal Justice and has worked in Social Services for over 15 years.
+The Quality Assurance Manager earned both her Bachelor's and Master's degrees in Criminal Justice and has worked in Social Services for over 17 years.
 Specifically, she has previously worked as a Service Coordinator, State Investigator and State Inspector with Adult Protective Services and Child Care Licensing, respectively.
-She also worked for METROLift, a public shared-ride program for disabled individuals in Houston, TX.
-Our Regional Director also has over 15 years of experience working for CPS and a Local Authority as both a Service Coordinator and a Qualified Mental Health Professional (QMHP) under the direct supervision of a Licensed Psychiatrist.
+She also worked as a county guardian and METROLift, a public shared-ride program for disabled individuals in Houston, TX.
+Our Regional Director has over 16 years of experience working for CPS and a Local Authority as both a Service Coordinator and a Qualified Mental Health Professional (QMHP) under the direct supervision of a Licensed Psychiatrist.
 He earned his MBA from Texas Woman's University and also completed international business studies in Spain and Turkey.
 Everyone on our Administrative team has a vested interest in serving persons with IDD.

 What is your program's staff selection process and what training do they receive?